 Dog owners often find themselves choosing between a home that’s decorated for their own comfort and style, and one that can withstand life with dogs.
 How many of us throw an old blanket on our beautiful sofa, so the dog can watch TV with us, and then pull it off when company comes?
-Or have given up on patchwork quilts in the bedroom because, well, dog toenails?
-Or make do with indoor/outdoor washable throw rugs?
-The question of balancing style and practicality often comes up when you are remodeling or renovating, or decorating a new home.
-One of the more important decisions you’ll make will involve flooring.
+The question of balancing style and practicality often comes up when you are remodeling, renovating, or decorating your home.
+One of the more important decisions you’ll make as a dog owner will involve flooring.

 Once you’ve decided that carpeting is right for you, select one that can withstand the usual dirt and occasional accidents that come with living with dogs.
 You’ll want:

-• Wipe up spills as quickly as possible.
-While Relax, it’s…Lees carpet repels liquid much longer than others, the sooner you clean up a spill, the less likely it will turn into a stain.
+- Wipe up spills as quickly as possible.
+The sooner you clean up a spill, the less likely it will turn into a stain

-• If you do have stains, there are many pet-safe cleaning solutions you can use on carpet.
-You can even make your own.
-Here are some useful tips for cleaning stains.
+- If you do find stains, there are many pet-safe cleaning solutions you can use on carpet

 We all make some compromises when we share our home with a dog, whether that means never leaving food on the counter, making room in the bed, or designating one armchair as “the dog’s chair.”
 But you don’t have to compromise when it comes to flooring.
 Your family can enjoy the comfort of a soft carpet, and you won’t have to gate off a room for fear of what your canine companion will do to the carpeting.
 He can come in and enjoy family life with you!